SITEWIDE

 Gameplay Specs - Forza Horizon 6 News

-Performance details also came with the preview build.
+Performance details also came with the Forza Horizon 6 Gameplay Preview build.
 It also features quality mode on Xbox Series X that runs at 4K and 30FPS.
 Moreover, the performance mode runs at 60FPS.
 That alone is solid news.
 You get visual fidelity or smooth driving.
 You choose your preference.

 Early testers claim the game looks better than marketing footage.
 That is rare praise.
 Reflections look sharper.
 Lighting feels natural.